EuropeanTestingConference/europeantestingconference/_topics/annemarie-charrett.md

 ---
 speaker: Anne-Marie Charrett
-title: Breaking Down the Barriers
+title: How to Conduct Great Experiments
 id: anne-marie-charrett
 keynote: true
 ---

-**How to Conduct Great Experiments**

 If we work in technology and want to discover new information, then we are creating and conducting experiments.
 A business may have a new idea and want to test it out and so adopt a Lean approach to business ideation.